D.O.A.

 Authorship and Creation

-D.O.A.'s producer is recorded as Laura Ziskin[24].
+D.O.A. was produced by Laura Ziskin[24].
 Directors include Annabel Jankel[4] and Rocky Morton[5].
-D.O.A.'s screenwriter is recorded as Charles Edward Pogue[6].
+Charles Edward Pogue wrote the screenplay for D.O.A.[6].
 Cast members include Dennis Quaid[13], Meg Ryan[14], Charlotte Rampling[15], Daniel Stern[16], Brion James[17], and Christopher Neame[18].

 Publication